Sales is a highly competitive domain.

 - Businesses with online subscription models

-In this model, the total commission generated from a particular geographical location is divided between all the salespeople.
-This model works for a team-based approach rather than individual contributors as the entire team benefits from a sale.
+In this structure, the total commission generated from a particular geographical location is divided between all the salespeople.
+This structure works for a team-based approach rather than individual contributors as the entire team benefits from a sale.

 An alternative to this plan is setting a territory-specific commission, which would be higher for an untapped region.
 In regions where most accounts have been exhausted, the commissions can be decreased.